-In line with other state agencies in Sweden, the Armed Forces are subject to ministerial powers in terms of directing operations.
-However, government ministers have no powers to intervene in the Armed Forces' application of the law or the exercise of its authority.
-In contrast to other countries, Swedish government ministers may not directly intervene day-to-day operations.
-The Swedish parliament, the Riksdag, is responsible for ensuring that ministers respect this convention.
+All Swedish government agencies, including the Swedish Armed Forces, receive their assignments from the government.
+However, government ministers have no power to intervene in the Armed Forces' application of the law, nor in the exercise of its authority.
+In contrast to other countries, Swedish government ministers are not allowed to intervene in the day-to-day operations of any government agency.
+The Swedish parliament, the Riksdag, is responsible for ensuring that ministers abide by this convention.

-In peacetime, the Swedish Armed Forces are based at more than 70 locations across Sweden.
+In peacetime, the Swedish Armed Forces is based at more than 70 different locations across Sweden.